-Software metrics are becoming part of the software development fabric, essential to understanding whether the quality of the software we are building corresponds to our expectations [Pfl08].
-As a consequence, many different metrics have been proposed, as well as a plethora of tools to compute them and perform quality assessments.
+Software metrics are becoming part of the software development fabric, essential to understanding whether the quality of the software we are building corresponds to our expectations [1].
+As a consequence, many different metrics have been proposed, and a plethora of tools to compute them and perform quality assessments.
 Considering the different stakeholders participating in software projects (e.g., developers, managers, users), quality needs to be evaluated at different levels of detail.
-Practical application of software metrics is, however, challenged by (i) the need to combine different metrics as recommended by quality-model design methods such as Factor-Criteria-Metric (FCM) [MRW76], or Goal-Question-Metric (GQM) [Bas92]; and, (ii) the need to obtain insights in the quality of the entire system based on the metric values obtained for low-level system elements such as classes and methods.
+Practical application of software metrics is, however, challenged by (i) the need to combine different metrics as recommended by quality-model design methods such as factor-criteria-metric (FCM) [2], or goal-question-metric [3]; and (ii) the need to obtain insights in the quality of the entire system based on the metric values obtained for low-level system elements such as classes and methods.
 We detail each challenge separately.

 First, a meaningful quality assessment needs to combine the results of various methods to answer specific questions as suggested by quality-model design methods.
-For example, cyclomatic complexity might be combined with test coverage metrics to stress the importance to cover complex methods rather than accessors.
-However, integration of different metrics might be hindered by the different result ranges: e.g., Martin's instability [Mar94] ranges over [0, 1], while the inheritance depth should be inferior to 10 in practice, the number of methods could go up to 100, and the number of code can be expected not to exceed 1000.
+For example, cyclomatic complexity might be combined with test coverage metrics to stress the importance of covering complex methods rather than accessors.
+However, integration of different metrics might be hindered by the different result ranges: for example, Martin's instability [4] ranges over [0, 1], while the inheritance depth should be inferior to 10 in practice, the number of methods could go up to 100, and the number of lines of code can be expected not to exceed 1000.